 Buy or Build a Storage Rack

 Don’t leave your kayak or canoe on the ground or floor.
 The hulls of these boats aren’t built for long-term placement on hard surfaces.
 Using a storage rack and placing it upside down will help keep the boat secure and protect its structure.
-Without proper support, the plastic exterior could dent.
+The plastic exterior could be dented without proper support.

-Use Climate Controlled Storage to Keep Kayaks Safe from Extreme Temperatures
+Use Climate-Controlled Storage To Shield Kayaks From Extreme Temperatures

-The best place to store your kayak is inside a climate controlled storage unit.
-This will help keep it protected from the elements, as well as potential pest infestations.
-Because the temperature and humidity are regulated inside a storage unit, there’s no risk of cracking or moisture damage.
+The best place to store your kayak is inside a climate-controlled storage unit.
+This will help shield it from wind, rain, or sunlight.
+Because the temperature is regulated inside a storage unit, you can rest easy knowing your kayak isn’t exposed to extreme cold.

 Choose Compass Self Storage for Your Watercraft Storage Needs